-The yearbooks include The Potato Yearbook, The Berry Yearbook, The Vegetable Yearbook, the Greenhouse Yearbook and the Vine Growers yearbook.
-These titles are similarly circulated to commercial growers of these crops.
+The yearbooks include The Potato Yearbook, The Berry Yearbook, The Vegetable Yearbook, the Greenhouse Yearbook and the Vine Growers Yearbook.
+These titles are similarly circulated to commercial growers of these crops and companies who sell products and services to them.